ptagseth/kanoa-software/docs/welcome.md

 **What We Are**
 * A highly flexible and customizable MES solution that works well with all your existing systems regardless of what they are.
 How so?
 We built our solution on top of Ignition.
-Ignition provides all the tools necessary to connect to any type of data source an dprovdie a development enviroment that allows you to easily customize the MEs applciaiton to suit your needs
+Ignition provides all the tools necessary to connect to any type of data source and provides a development enviroment that allows you to easily customize the MES application to suit your needs.

 Kanoa MES consists of the following parts...